Skip to content

 Customizing Caption Style and Appearance

-Beyond position, you can also change how the text itself looks.
-Go to Settings > Accessibility > Captions.
-Here, you can tweak the Caption style, including font size, color, and how transparent the background is.
-Making the background more opaque can help the text stand out against busy images.
+Beyond position, altering how the text looks remains an option.
+Navigate to Settings, then Accessibility, and select Captions.
+Tweak the Caption style here, adjusting font size, color, and background transparency.
+Making the background more opaque helps text stand out against busy images.

 Troubleshooting Live Captions

-If Live Captions suddenly stops working on your Windows 11 PC, the first step is to check your microphone settings in Privacy & security to make sure it’s enabled.
+Should Live Captions suddenly stop working on a Windows 11 PC, checking microphone settings in Privacy & security ensures the feature is enabled.

 Summary